24 March to 9 July 2023

 10 August 2023 to 14 January 2024

-Ether’s Bloom marks the first part of the Programme on Artificial Intelligence (AI) at the Gropius Bau.
-From 10 August 2023, the works Technologies of Care (2016) and Cleaning Emotional Data (2020) by Elisa Giardina Papa as well as These Networks in Our Skin (2021) and The Cloth in the Cable (2022) by Mimi Ọnụọha will be showcased in freely accessible spaces of the Gropius Bau.
-Taking place both online and offline, the programme focuses on the utopian and poetic possibilities of artificial intelligence.
+Ether’s Bloom marked the first part of the Programme on Artificial Intelligence (AI) at the Gropius Bau.
+From 10 August 2023, the works Technologies of Care (2016) and Cleaning Emotional Data (2020) by Elisa Giardina Papa as well as These Networks in Our Skin (2021) and The Cloth in the Cable (2022) by Mimi Ọnụọha were showcased in freely accessible spaces of the Gropius Bau.
+The programme, which took place online and offline, focused on the utopian and poetic possibilities of artificial intelligence.

 Visual: Luis Kürschner, with kind support from Studio Linné